Jackson Square station: Orange Line station

 In the 1960s, plans took hold to extend I-95 into downtown Boston along the NYNH&H's right-of-way and to replace the Washington Street Elevated (after 1967 known as the Orange Line) with a rapid transit line running in the new highway's median.
 Although the project was halted by highway revolts in 1969 and the February 11, 1970 announcement by Governor Francis W. Sargent of a moratorium on new highway construction within the Route 128 corridor, and eventually cancelled by Governor Sargent in 1972, the right-of-way had already been cleared.
 This empty strip of land (known as the Southwest Corridor) was eventually developed into the Southwest Corridor Park, and the Orange Line was moved to a new alignment along the Corridor in 1987 despite the cancellation of the project originally calling for its relocation.
 This included a new rapid transit station, Jackson Square, at Centre Street south of the former NYNH&H station.
-The Washington Street Elevated was permanently closed on April 30, 1987, and the new southern half of the Orange Line, including Stony Brook, opened on May 4.
+The Washington Street Elevated was permanently closed on April 30, 1987, and the new southern half of the Orange Line, including Jackson Square, opened on May 4.

 In 2004, the MBTA added murals as well as better lighting and new sidewalks after a spree of violent crimes near the station.
 The improvements at the station were designed to reduce criminal activity as well as provide a more welcoming atmosphere for transit riders.
 Additional murals were added in December 2007.
 The entire Orange Line, including Jackson Square station, was closed from August 19 to September 18, 2022, during maintenance work.